 The most important thing every drug addiction needs is time.
 After you began your road to recovery, you now need to find something meaningful to do in your newly-found free time.

-Whether you are in a treatment center or at your home, doing some meaningful activities can make your process of quitting much more manageable.
+Whether you are in a drug rehab center in Massachusetts or at your home, doing some meaningful activities can make your process of quitting much more manageable.
 They can serve as an alternative to drugs when you need to overcome stress or deal with strong emotions like fear or anger.

 For example, you can try doing some physical exercise.
 Additional movement produces natural serotonin and can improve your health in the long term.
 Moreover, it is an excellent way to get all of the remaining drugs and alcohol out of your system.
 You can even make some activities a part of your behavioral therapy.